samueljohnbarr/Capstone/Technical Report.md

 This simulator will go on to be the simulator used in the Astronomy Lab Department instead of the simulator they're using now.
 The lab that currently goes with the old simulator will be updated with the new one, and Astronomy students will no longer have to deal with a program from the 1990s anymore.
 We hope that this simulator will make the lab easier for students to learn about planetary positioning, and we hope that it'll take less time to complete that particular lab using this simulator.
 Hundreds of students every year take Astronomy I, and so hundreds of students will be using our simulator to learn about Kepler's Laws of planetary motion.

 <h3 id="futuredevelopment">Future Development</h3><br>
 The comets in our simulator are acting odd with their motions, and it's believed to be because of how elliptic they are.
 More research must be done to determine if more calculation must take place to calculate correct motion.
 For ease-of-use from the professor stand-point, it would be helpful to have a user control to save current settings, like date, view settings, etc, and have the ability to reload those settings with a click of a button.
-After lab is over, the lab assistants are usually tasked with going to each computer and resetting values and programs to their initial lab state.
+After lab is over, the lab assistants are usually tasked with going to each computer and resetting values and programs to their initial state.
 That feature would make it easier on them, as they would save initial state information and reload later.
 This idea was not a part of our original feature list, but since we'll be polishing this project over the summer, it's definitely a feature we might pursue in that time.

 <h2 id="references">References</h2>

+[1] Mark C. Hendricks.
+2012.
+Rotated Ellipses And Their Intersections With &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lines.
+(March 2012).
+Retrieved May 2, 2018 from &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://quickcalcbasic.com/ellipse%20line%20intersection.pdf

+[2] Grzegorz Kowal.
+2005.
+Launch4j - Cross-platform Java executable
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; wrapper.
+(2005).
+Retrieved May 3, 2018 from &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://launch4j.sourceforge.net/

-[1] R. Nave.
+[3] R. Nave.
 Kepler's Laws.
-Retrieved May 3, 2018 from http://hyperphysics.phy-astr.gsu.edu/hbase/kepler.html
+Retrieved May 3, 2018 from &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://hyperphysics.phy-astr.gsu.edu/hbase/kepler.html

+[4] Anon.
+JavaFX - The Rich Client Platform.
+Retrieved May 6, 2018 from &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://www.oracle.com/technetwork/java/javase/overview/
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[javafx-overview-2158620.html](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html)

- [2] Anon.
+ [5] Anon.
 2017.
-Relation between ellipse true anomaly and center angle.
-(December 2017).
-Retrieved May 3, 2018 from https://math.stackexchange.com/questions/2539604/relation-between-ellipse-true-anomaly-and-center-angle
+Relation between ellipse true anomaly and center angle.  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(December 2017).
+Retrieved May 3, 2018 from &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://math.stackexchange.com/questions/2539604/relation-

-[3] Mark C. Hendricks.
-2012.
-Rotated Ellipses And Their Intersections With Lines.
-(March 2012).
-Retrieved May 2, 2018 from http://quickcalcbasic.com/ellipse%20line%20intersection.pdf
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[between-ellipse-true-anomaly-and-center-angle](https://math.stackexchange.com/questions/2539604/relation-between-ellipse-true-anomaly-and-center-angle)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwODAwODY1NSwtMzkzMjM5NzUwLC03OT
-Q1NDM4NjQsLTExODQxNzEzMjAsMTI4NjAyOTAxNCwyMTIzMDc4
-ODA4LDU5MzIxOTQ5NywtMTgyNDEzNDcxMywxNDI4ODk1MTgzLC
-0yMDg2NTE2NDM2LC0xMTkwMjg4ODEyLC03MzUzNzA5ODQsMTY3
-MjQ5OTA2NSwxNDIzMjExODEsLTQ3MjkxOTIzMywxNjE1NzA3Nj
-kzLDEwMDY0MTc1OTUsLTIwOTU2NjI3NSwxNjU4ODc2NzExLC0x
-ODA4MTc2MDAzXX0=
+eyJoaXN0b3J5IjpbLTI1NDExMDc3MywtOTM3NzE1ODY2LDIwMz
+g3NjU1ODUsLTkyNTE3NTQyMiwyNDk1NDUzMzMsLTEwNzc0NTcx
+NDQsLTEwMTU5ODYzNjYsMjE1ODIyMjM0LDEwMDQzNjM4MDMsLT
+c4NDczNzEyNiwyMDMzOTU2MzY4LDk0MTg0NTc3MSw2MDg2Njg0
+NjcsLTExMjY1Mzk1MjUsLTM2NzQ4Nzk0LDE1NjM0MjMzOTAsLT
+E3OTMxMTU0NzUsMTE0MTc4NTE2MCwxNjU4OTQ4MDU1LDIwOTYw
+MzQ5NDFdfQ==
 -->